rahulcloud/Anisble-Demo/ansible-list workflow.md

  ssh_args = -o ControlMaster=no

  #############################################
- try some other simple commands
+ Try some other simple commands
  #############################################
  ansible -m shell -a "uname" webservers:loadbalancers
   ansible -m command -a "/bin/false" \!control